dino0320/dino0320.github.io/docs/_posts/web-application-framework/laravel/running-laravel-project-on-nginx/en/2025-07-11-running-laravel-project-on-nginx-en.md

 ### docker-compose.yml
 This is the Docker Compose configuration file.
-Create this file in the `/` directory.
+Create this file in the project root directory.

 `/docker-compose.yml` :
 ```yml